 The most well-designed business logo in the world isn’t worth a whole lot if the typeface it uses is illegible.

-Or, even if not entirely illegible, if it’s misleading or difficult to read, it will also cause problems with brand recognition and memorability.
+Or, even if not entirely illegible, if it’s misleading or difficult to read, it will also cause brand recognition and memorability problems.

 When selecting your font, remember that the typeface content of your logo design is a direct pathway to communicating with your audience.
 Make it easy for them, and choose a well-designed font that is easy to read.